jcmspg/turk_swap/README.md

 - Handles edge cases such as empty stacks and stacks with duplicate values
 - Efficiently sorts stacks with a large number of elements
 - Debugging output to trace the state of the stacks
+- Modular design with helper functions for each step of the algorithm
+- checker program to validate the sorting operations (Bonus part)

 ## Installation